Flying High at George Town

-Have to be swift.
+This’ll have to be swift.
 Tomorrow, we’re sailing off into the never-never.
 Goodness knows when we’ll have communications again.
-Next stop the fabulous Furneaux Group of islands in Bass Strait off Tasmania’s Northeast tip.
+Next stop, the fabulous Furneaux Group of islands in Bass Strait, just off Tasmania’s Northeast tip.

-We’ve notched up plenty of sea miles since our last report.
-Starting with a fast overnight voyage from Strahan to Grassy Harbour on King Island, dodging shoals off Tasmania’s northwest tip as the Southern Cross drew overhead, and then passing east of Reid Rocks to take advantage of the forecast morning wind shift to sail straight into Omgah Pass under full sail.
-Once on the island, we enjoyed a few marvellous days with family-like friends and had one heck of a dinner party.
+Starting with a fast overnight voyage from Strahan to Grassy Harbour on King Island, dodging shoals off Tasmania’s northwest tip as the Southern Cross drew overhead, and then passing east of Reid Rocks to take advantage of the forecast morning shift of wind to sail straight into Omgah Pass under full sail.
+Once on the island, we enjoyed a few marvellous days with dear friends and had one heck of a dinner party.

 On King, we’re never bored.
-Strong Easterlies in the harbour make for a stiff row ashore and being able to borrow a car we had a sumptuous visual treat atop the sheer cliffs at Seal Rocks, taking in miles of blue Bass Strait that ends abruptly by crashing into jagged shore rocks.
+Strong Easterlies in the harbour make for a stiff row ashore and being able to borrow a car we enjoyed a sumptuous visual treat on the other side of the island, atop the sheer cliffs at Seal Rocks, before miles of blue Bass Strait that ends abruptly by crashing into jagged shore rocks.